Drink & Dish: Buffalo Turkey Burgers

 1. Preheat oven to 400.
 Pierce potatoes several times with a fork.
 Transfer to a large baking dish and lightly drizzle with olive oil.
 Cook until softened, about 45 minutes.
 Let cool for 15-20 minutes.

-2. Place all ingredients in a large bowl, and lightly toss until combined.
+2. Cut baked potatoes into 1" cubes.
+Place all ingredients in a large bowl, and lightly toss until combined.
 Serve immediately or store in an airtight container for up to 5 days.

 Notes